 In this village, you will also get a chance to see local women weaving beautiful baskets.

 You have an opportunity to visit a local workshop where local artisans make traditional imigongo art which can be used for decorations.
-You will learn are these are made and what they mean in Rwandan art.
+Furthermore, you will learn are these are made and what they mean in Rwandan art.
 The imigongo have got black and white contrasts.
 You will try to make yours with your own hands.

 You will also visit a blacksmith who learned this skill from generations back and who will pass on this skill to the next generation in his family, They use metal scraps to make traditional garden hoes, repair pots and so on.
 This activity will be wrapped up with a cultural dance.
 Of course you will participate and learn how to drum and dance like local Rwandese